Responses Last Confirmed:

 Please describe the process for handling complaints about SARA participating Institutions.

-Students can report complaints to the State Regents after exhausting the institutional complaint/appeal process.
+Students can report complaints to the OSRHE after completing the institutional complaint/appeal process.

 b.